shakes76/PatternAnalysis-2023/topicRecogQues7_Manandeep_48239259/README.md

 - torch.autograd.Variable - PyTorch module for automatic differentiation.
 - torch.nn (nn) - PyTorch's neural network module.
 - os - Python's built-in module for interacting with the operating system.

-You can install the required dependencies using `pip` if they are not already installed.

 ## References